rsksmart/devportal-1.0/rif/scheduler/sdk/index.md

 Repository: [`rsksmart/rif-scheduler-sdk`](https://github.com/rsksmart/rif-scheduler-sdk)

-With the RIF Scheduler SDK you can schedule transactions in the RSK network.
+With the RIF Scheduler SDK you can schedule transactions in the Rootstock (RSK) network.

 Features: